lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Their experiments show that they can find subnetworks that are only 10-20\% of the size of their dense counterparts.
-On lower sparsity levels, these subnetworks could achieve even higher test accuracies than the original networks.
+On lower sparsity levels, these subnetworks could even achieve higher test accuracies than the original networks.

 Why is this important?
 The LTH suggests that it is not necessary to train a full-model, if we could only identify winning tickets early in the training process.
 If this was possible, it could save us wallets of \$\$\$ and tons of carbon emissions.

-#### a toy example: sum of two inputs
+#### thought experiment: sum of two inputs

 To get an intuition on the LTH, let's consider the simple task of computing the sum of two inputs $$y = x_0 + x_1 $$.
 We want to approximate the ground truth $$y$$ with a two-layer, linear neural net with $$n$$ hidden units and no bias.